Chiral Spin and Orbital Angular Momentum Textures in Mn Chains on W(110): Interplay of Spin-Orbit Coupling and Crystal Field Effects: Introduction

-Here, by means of first-principles calculations, we demonstrate the occurrence of atomic scale spin spirals in Mn chains placed on top of a W(110) surface.
+Here, by means of first-principles calculations, we demonstrate the occurrence of atomic scale cycloidal-type spin-spiral magnetic structures, with antiferromagnetic short-range order, for Mn chains placed on top of a W(110) surface.
+It is noteworthy that we are dealing with Mn chains comprising relatively small number of atoms.
+Thus, the magnetic structures discussed here are not spin spirals in the traditional sense, since this terminology is typically used for infinite systems.
+Nevertheless, we here refer to them as spiral-like structures, since the cycloid pitch far away from the edges approaches that of the regular spin spiral of an infinite system.

 The choice of these systems was motivated by the remarkable magnetic properties observed for Mn overlayers on W(110) \cite{yoshida2012conical,bode2007chiral}, as well as by the possibility of fabricating atomic chains of transition metal atoms on heavy metal substrates.
 We have examined the ground state spin and orbital magnetic configurations of chains and nanoribbons (stripes) of Mn deposited along two distinct crystallographic directions of a W(110) surface.
 We found that the ground-state spin configuration of the Mn nanostructure changes with the increase of its width.
-The mono-atomic Mn chain display a spin spiral with helical nature, whereas Mn ribbons with three atoms in width show a cycloidal spin spiral state.
-Such chiral magnetic orders are also revealed for the orbital moments in some cases, and depending on the length and width of the Mn nanostructures, the spin and orbital spiral configurations may exhibit different periods.
+The mono-atomic Mn chain exhibits a spin-spiral-like configuration with cycloidal nature and almost antiferromagnetic (AFM) ordering between nearest neighbors along the chain, whereas Mn ribbons with three atoms in width display AFM order between rows, yielding a more complex, multi-row cycloidal spin-spiral-like structure state.
+Such chiral magnetic orders are also revealed for the orbital moments in some cases, and depending on the length and width of the Mn nanostructures, the spin and orbital spiral configurations may exhibit different patterns.
 We discuss the obtained magnetic chirality in terms of effective low energy Hamiltonians that contain spin-spin, orbital-orbital as well as as spin-orbital exchange.
-The exotic behaviour concerning the incommensurate orbital spiral configurations with respect to the spin arrangement is microscopically attributed to a competition between crystal field and spin-orbit coupling, which are comparable in this material.
+The exotic behaviour concerning the distinguishing orbital spiral-like configurations with respect to the spin arrangement is microscopically attributed to a competition between crystal field and spin-orbit coupling, which are comparable in this material.
 Our model calculations, based on this assumption, reproduce the main findings observed in the first-principles calculations.